 Cell Tower Lease Negotiations – What To Know

-You have been approached by a wireless carrier representative (AT&T, Verizon, Dish, T-Mobile) or a tower developer, to possibly build a cell tower on your property.
+You have been approached by a wireless carrier representative (AT&T, Verizon,, T-Mobile) or a tower developer, to possibly build a cell tower on your property.
 You have lots of questions and need help to decipher the complex development process.
 Why was my property selected?
 Did they offer me a fair rent?
 How much is it worth?
 What terms can I negotiate?
 What do all these engineering requirements mean?
 How will this affect my use of my land?
 These are important questions that need answers.
-Terabonne helps you answer all these questions and strategize with you what is best for you.
+Terabonne helps you answer all these questions and delivers the best for you.

 Negotiating Cell Tower Leases

 To represent our clients most effectively, Terabonne’s team of wireless experts cover the full range of skills required for all areas of development and cell tower lease negotiations.
 A few of the areas include structural and RF engineering, cell tower and rooftop designs, contract law expertise, negotiating skills, cell tower leasing, construction best practices and industry contacts.
 Terabonne has the resources and expertise to represent your interests confidently throughout the entire cell tower negotiations and development process.

 Many well-intentioned people, including inexperienced consultants who have no wireless tower development experience, mistake “negotiations” to mean negotiating the rent only.
 This is far from what landlords truly need.
 A completed cell tower ground lease with all necessary utility and access easements, property rights, royalty payments, and engineering designs are just some of the tasks Terabonne takes on for our clients.